grafana/grafana/docs/sources/alerting/alerting-rules/create-grafana-managed-rule.md

 Use the classic condition expression to create a rule that triggers a single alert when its condition is met.
 For a query that returns multiple series, Grafana does not track the alert state of each series.
 As a result, Grafana sends only a single alert even when alert conditions are met for multiple series.

-For more information, see [expressions documentation][expression-queries].
+For more information, see [expressions documentation](ref:expression-queries).

 **Multi-dimensional rule**

 To generate a separate alert for each series, create a multi-dimensional rule.
 Use `Math`, `Reduce`, or `Resample` expressions to create a multi-dimensional rule.
 For example:

 - Add a `Reduce` expression for each query to aggregate values in the selected time range into a single value.
-(Not needed for [rules using numeric data][alerting-on-numeric-data]).
+(Not needed for [rules using numeric data](ref:alerting-on-numeric-data)).
 - Add a `Math` expression with the condition for the rule.
 Not needed in case a query or a reduce expression already returns 0 if rule should not fire, or a positive number if it should fire.
 Some examples: `$B > 70` if it should fire in case value of B query/expression is more than 70. `$B < $C * 100` in case it should fire if value of B is less than value of C multiplied by 100.
 If queries being compared have multiple series in their results, series from different queries are matched if they have the same labels or one is a subset of the other.

 ![Query section multi dimensional](/static/img/docs/alerting/unified/rule-edit-multi-8-0.png 'Query section multi dimensional screenshot')